 At SARC, contesting is a group effort and a teaching opportunity, led by John Brodie VA7XB.
 Newcomers can learn by observing or participating alongside experienced operators, using our high-performance radios, antennas, and logging tools at the Operations and Training Centre.
-With regular contests scheduled throughout the year, SARC is an ideal environment to get started, improve your skills, and experience the thrill of radio competition.
+With regular contests scheduled throughout the year, SARC is an ideal environment to get started, improve your skills, and experience the thrill of worldwide (DX) radio contacts.

 Our roster of regular contest operators is comprised of about 15 SARC members of all skill levels from beginner to pro, who endeavour to participate in at least one contest a month.
-Most common modes are SSB, CW and RTTY but other digital modes are occasionally used in contesting.
+Most common modes are SSB, CW and RTTY on the HF bands, but other digital modes are occasionally used in contesting.

-The most popular and well supported contests at SARC are the BC QSO Party in February, the RAC Summer Contest on July 1 and the RAC Winter Contest between Christmas and New Year’s Day.
-However, the CQ WW DX Contest, the CQ WPX DX Contest, ARRL DX Contest and Commonwealth Contest (and many othes) are popular events because worldwide contacts are the normal fare.
+The most popular and well-supported contests at SARC are the BC QSO Party in February, the RAC Summer Contest on July 1, the RAC Winter Contest between Christmas and New Year’s Day, and Field Day at the end of June.
+However, the CQ WW DX Contest, the CQ WPX DX Contest, the ARRL DX Contest, the Commonwealth Contest (and many others) are popular events because worldwide contacts are the normal fare.

 Depending on the level of participation, we will use either one radio or two radios, operating at high or low power.
-Our HP bandpass filters allow the simultaneous use of both radios on the same antenna.
+Our high power bandpass filters/triplexer/diplexers constructed by Les Tocko VA7OM and John Brodie VA7XB allow the simultaneous use of both radios on the same antenna and ensure clean signals, free of harmonics.

 We refer to the Contest Calendar at https://contestcalendar.com/contestcal.php to schedule our contest events.
 N1MM is the logger of choice at SARC.